Taimur-Shabbir/taimur-shabbir.github.io/_posts/2022-04-02-SQL-Ecommerce.md

 Again, this is not a surprising finding as a large population means more potential customers.
 Larger cities also tend to be more urban and richer on average, so this may also have an influence.

-What's more interesting is that all the other cities in which Maven Toys has a presence are not counted among the 30 largest cities by population.
+What's more interesting is that all cities other than Mexico City, Guadalajara and Monterrey in which Maven Toys has a presence are not counted among the 30 largest cities by population.
 What this could imply is that Maven Toys may consider opening a branch in a city with among the largest populations in Mexico, such as Tijuana or Leon, since population size and sales seem to be correlated for them.

+For example, Tijuana has approximately 1.8 million people and Leon 1.6 million people.
+For comparison, Hermosillo, where Maven Toys sold $903,389 worth of goods, has approximately 900,000 people.
+So there could be a case made to expand to a larger city with potentially a larger customer base.

 ## Q8) Are older (legacy) stores able to incorporate ecommerce technology well?

-What we are asking is: are legacy stores providing the same level of success as newer stores?
+What we are asking is: are legacy stores providing the same level of success as newer stores, as measured by profit?
 The earliest store opening is in 1992 and the latest is in 2016.
-Let's consider 2004 which is halfway between the two dates as the cutoff point.
+Let's consider 2004 which is halfway between the two dates as the cutoff point which decides whether a store is considered 'New' or 'Legacy'

 ```SQL